MicrosoftDocs/supply-chain-center/articles/use/teams_integration.md

 # Microsoft Teams Integration

-Communication plays a crucial role in modern supply chains enabling different departments and teams to collaborate effectively and efficiently towards achieving common goals.
 The Microsoft Supply chain center integration with Microsoft Teams allows users to create and access teams chats directly within the application allowing them to communicate with their colleagues while maintaining context within the application.

 ## Enable Microsoft Teams